Higher and foundation tiers

 This additional

-energy is absorbed from the surroundings, as a simple example consider physical process whereby ice melts to form water; here it requires energy to break the chemical bonds holding the water molecules in the rigid ice crystalline structure; this energy is absorbed from the surrounding environment in the form of heat energy therefore because heat is absorbed melting ice is an endothermic process.
+energy is absorbed from the surroundings, as a simple example consider the physical process whereby ice melts to form water; here it requires energy to overcome the forces of attraction between water molecules in the rigid ice crystalline structure; this energy is absorbed from the surrounding environment in the form of heat energy therefore because energy is absorbed melting ice is an endothermic process.

 These energy profile diagrams show how the energy stored in the reactants and products chemical bonds changes as the reaction takes place.
 For all chemical reactions, both exothermic and endothermic the reactants need to be supplied with energy to break the bonds in the reactants, this is the activation energy.
 Once all the bonds in the reactants are broken new bonds can form in the products; remember bond formation releases energy and the stronger the bonds formed in the products the more energy will be released.